Dec 5, 2025

 Canada is entering a phase of structured and coherent adoption of exoskeletons.

-Companies are no longer asking if they should explore these technologies, but rather how to integrate them effectively.
+Companies are no longer asking whether they should explore these technologies, but rather how to integrate them effectively.

 Exoskeletons do not replace workers.